CORPORATE GOVERNANCE STATEMENT

 The nominations committee has responsibility for reviewing the structure, size and composition (including the skills, knowledge and experience) of the Board and giving consideration to succession planning.
 The nomination committee also has responsibility for recommending new appointments to the Board and to the other Board committees.
 It is responsible for identifying suitable candidates for Board membership and monitors the performance and suitability of the current Board on an on-going basis.

-The nominations committee meet on 1 occasion in the last 12 months and that meeting was attended by all members of the committee.
+The nominations committee meet on one occasion in the last 12 months and that meeting was attended by all members of the committee.

 A copy of the terms of reference of the nominations committee is here.